AccesoGroup/django-forkit/README.md

 - ``reference`` - the reference object the fork is being created from
 - ``instance`` - the forked object itself
 - ``config`` - a ``dict`` of the keyword arguments passed into ``forkit.tools.fork``
+- ``root`` - a boolean indicating that the sender is the root object being forked

 forkit.signals.post_fork
 -----------------------